ALive-research/Slicer-Liver/Docs/architecture/README.md

    graph meets MRML; for Slicer-Liver, where solver outputs land in `vtkMRMLLiverResectionNode`.

-## How `/slicer-review` uses these

-The `/slicer-review` command reads every file in this directory into the review context and grades changed code against it:
+## Review-time use

+The diagrams in this directory are the **spec** a human reviewer reads when judging whether a PR's code change preserves, advances, or drifts from the intended architecture.
+The rules of thumb a reviewer applies:

-- A PR that introduces a new `vtkMRMLLiverFooNode` without updating `target-mrml-node-hierarchy.puml` triggers a **drift** comment.
+- A PR that introduces a new `vtkMRMLLiverFooNode` without updating `target-mrml-node-hierarchy.md` is **drift**.
-- A PR that matches a `target-*` diagram triggers a positive **advances** comment.
+- A PR that matches a `target-*` diagram **advances** the design.
-- A change that touches code referenced by a `current-*` diagram should update that diagram in the same PR (or explicitly justify in the ADR what changed).
+- A PR that touches code referenced by a `current-*` diagram should update that diagram in the same PR (or justify what changed in an ADR).

+The project lead additionally has an **optional** AI-agent slash- command (`/slicer-review`) that reads this directory into review context and applies the same rules of thumb.
+It is one reviewer's tool, **not a project-wide gate**, and contributors are not expected to install or run it — the rules above stand on their own for any reviewer.

+The skill itself is generic enough to apply to other Slicer extensions and is therefore not vendored in this repository; it lives in the project lead's personal AI-agent configuration.
+If the skill stabilises and other maintainers want to run it, packaging it as a sharable artefact is a future concern.

 ## Authoring

 Mermaid source is plain text inside a fenced Markdown block — author with any text editor.
 GitHub renders the fence on push; no local toolchain is needed for reviewing.

 Optional local preview tools: